adammartin13/adversarialSearch/README.md

 The following repository contains the work of a semester-long AI search project including each of the three game modes of each project (main, main2, main3), the agent planners I've developed for each of them (Tom, Jerry, Spike), and the [paper](https://github.com/adammartin13/adversarialSearch/blob/main/Paper.pdf)
-I wrote for the final submission which you may refer to for a more thorough explanation of the final model including formulas and sources used.
+I wrote for the final submission.

-During this time I learned AI algorithms and how to implement them.
-The class was divided into 32 groups to which I worked alone.
+The class was divided
+into 32 groups to which I worked alone.
 By Project 2 the group agents would be pit into a competition against one another, with my agents placing in both.

-For the three projects our agents are placed in a 30x30 grid with obstacles with the goal of capturing a target.
+For the three projects our agents are placed in a 30x30 grid with obstacles and the goal of capturing a target.
 A target is captured when both the agent and the target occupy the same space in the same round.
 All agents move at the same time.
 In the test environment there are 100 generated maps, with each map ran five times and agent locations randomized each game.